 A Short History of French and Dijon Mustard

-From aristocratic extravagance to everyday condiment In 2022, French mustard shortages have made the popular condiment scarce on supermarket shelves around the world, owing in […]
+From aristocratic extravagance to everyday condiment In 2022, French mustard shortages made the popular condiment scarce on supermarket shelves around the world, owing in part […]

 In Review: Marcel, Ideal for Weekend Brunch in Paris’ Montmartre